dchodge/rsv_model_R_custom/README.md

 # R package implementation of the cpp code from Hodgson et al. 2020
 ## Summary

 This package provides an R implementation of the cpp code for the RSV intervention programmes which were evaluated in [Hodgson et al. 2020]( https://doi.org/10.1186/s12916-020-01802-8).
 In addition, this code provides an interface for custom RSV intervention programmes to be evaluated which are not explored in the paper.
+If you are interested in the fitting part of the model, please see [dchodge/rsv_model_R_fit](https://github.com/dchodge/rsv_model_R_fit).

 ## Installation guide